 - Randomness Generator Type - There are four types, each of which create a different 2D/3D random distribution - Anisotropy Mode - Two options here are Simple or Advanced.
-These are equivalent to the variogram settings in indicator geology - Seed - The "Seed" is used in the random number generator, and makes it reproducible. - Unique seeds create unique realizations - Wavelength - The 2D or 3D random distribution is governed by a mean wavelength that determines the apparent frequency of deviations from the nominal kriged probabilities results. - Wavelength is in your project coordinates (e.g. meters or feet) - Longer wavelengths create smoother realizations - Shorter wavelengths create more "noisy" variations in the realizations - Very short wavelengths will give results more similar to GGS (aka Sequential Gaussian Simulations) - Min Max Confidence Equivalent - This parameter determines the magnitude of the deviations. - Values close to 50% result in outputs that deviate very little from the nominal kriged probabilities results. - (we do not allow values below 51% for algorithm stability reasons) - Values at or approaching 99.99% will result in the greatest (4 sigma) variations (more similar to GGS)
+These are equivalent to the variogram settings in gridding and horizons - Seed - The "Seed" is used in the random number generator, and makes it reproducible. - Unique seeds create unique realizations - · Wavelength - The 2D or 3D random distribution is governed by a mean wavelength that determines the apparent frequency of deviations from the nominal kriged (or Natural Neighbor) result. - Wavelength is in your project coordinates (e.g. meters or feet) - Longer wavelengths create smoother realizations - Shorter wavelengths create more "noisy" variations in the realizations - Very short wavelengths will give results more similar to GGS (aka Sequential Gaussian Simulations) - Min Max Confidence Equivalent - This parameter determines the magnitude of the deviations. - Values close to 50% result in outputs that deviate very little from the nominal kriged (or Natural Neighbor) result. - (we do not allow values below 51% for algorithm stability reasons) - Values at or approaching 99.99% will result in the greatest (4 sigma) variations (more similar to GGS)